nerves-project/nerves/docs/Installation.md

 ## All platforms

-First, install the required versions of Erlang/OTP and Elixir using ADSF (see the [ASDF docs](https://github.com/asdf-vm/asdf/blob/master/README.md#setup) for more.
+First, install the required versions of Erlang/OTP and Elixir using ASDF (see the [ASDF docs](https://github.com/asdf-vm/asdf/blob/master/README.md#setup) for more.